roytang/blog/content/photos/2020/08/1300320622216507392/index.md

 ---

 Decided to risk my precious gems playing Ikoria Turbo Draft on #magicarena.
 Turned out well!
 Just need to draft crystals (essentially moxes).
 Draw cards and counterspells are great, so blue is best in this format apparently. #mtg

+Okay, I had a lot of fun so I did another one.
+No Boon of the Wish Giver meant the deck wasn't as strong.
+This one was a lot closer, but managed to get there.